 Parent concussion checklist

 But what, exactly, is the parent's role?
 Here's a 10-point checklist.

 1. Regularly and closely monitor athlete for first 24 to 48 hours.
 [2,7,10]

 - While all concussions should be taken seriously, the potential always exists for a life-threatening head injury, such as an epidural hematoma (bleeding between the skull and the brain), subdural hematoma, subarachnoid hematoma, or from second-impact syndrome (a rare, but often fatal brain injury suffered before the brain has fully healed from previous brain trauma).

-- Because delayed onset of symptoms during the first 24 to 48 hours is possible (and more likely in children), parents - or another responsible adult - should closely monitor the athlete during this time.
+- Because delayed onset of symptoms during the first 24 to 48 hours is possible (and more likely in children), parents - or another responsible adult - should closely and periodically monitor the athlete during this time.
 Ideally, parents should be provided with information in written form to take home on what to watch for, as is set forth in the SCAT3 and Child-SCAT3.

 - Even if an athlete has been removed from a game or practice because of a suspected concussion (as is required under laws in an increasing number of states), he or she should not be sent to the locker room alone, and should never be allowed to drive home.

 - It is a good safety strategy to sequester an essential piece of playing equipment to avoid an 'inadvertent' return to the game.